mooncakeSG/Hyper-Local-Neighbourhood-Social-Network/README.md

 - **First Launch Area**: One South African suburb only
 - **Viral Loop**: Invite link per user + WhatsApp group migration

-## 🤝 Contributing

-This is a private project.
-For questions or issues, please contact the development team.

 ## 📄 License